Dematerialisation

 A dematerialising TARDIS

 This is the first stage of space-time travel.
 The Molecular Dematerialization Codes are needed to activate the laser trigger found inside the Dematerialization Circuit.
 The Symbiotic Relationship Circuits automatically input these codes if the operator is a Time Lord.
 It might be possible to bypass the codes and activate the laser trigger using a Light Accelerator.
 Once the circuit is activated Dematerialization begins with the sublaminar processes being modulated by a stepped series of quantum-depolarized frabjastanic couplings.
 The resulting gravimetric packets are then filtered through a reciprocating Brantix-Wankel amulator to convert their subneutronic spin from anticlockwise to inside out.
-During the dematerialization phase the Relative Dimensional Stabilizer can be heard outside (and often on the inside).
+This is necessary because the only way to enter the Vortex is by slipping through the cracks between one moment of time and the next.
+During the dematerialization phase the Relative Dimensional Stabilizer can be heard outside and, if the operator leaves the brake on, on the inside as well.
+Many Exo-Shell disguises are equipped with a Materialization Beacon which indicates both dematerialization and rematerializations.
+The Beacon can also be set to illuminate when there is one or more sapient being inside.

-With the dematerialization complete the TARDIS uses the subneutronic spin as a basic Space-Time Warping Template for the mesonic collapse of the interstitial mesh which opens and then seals the breach in space-time.
+With the dematerialization complete the TARDIS's Harmonic Generator uses the subneutronic spin as a basic Space-Time Warping Template for a resonant harmonic/mesonic collapse of the interstitial mesh which opens and then seals the breach in space-time preventing any disturbances.
 The Space-Time Warping Template can be used to seal other types of breaches (see Temporal Fusion).
 If removed from the TARDIS the Space-Time Warping Template will appear to physically twist and warp.
 This is a neurological illusion caused by the template twisting the space-time structure of the neural network of the observer's brain.
 The amount of power being used by the TARDIS increases drastically during Dematerialization.
 Most of this power is converted into potential energy.
 To prevent this energy from discharging into normal space at the moment of dematerialization the energy is stored and slowly emitted from the Eye of Harmony in the form of Hawking Radiation.
 If a TARDIS is trapped in mid-dematerialization it will keep releasing chronometric particles from the event horizon.
 The energy will continue to be emitted until the TARDIS has "bled to death."
 After each materialization, it takes twelve minutes for the Time Rotor's Energy Storage Unit to power up for the next trip.
-This makes the Dematerialization Circuit the most power intensive system in a TARDIS.
+This makes the Dematerialization Circuit the most power-intensive system in a TARDIS.

-Since mass effects the shape of space time its possible that a TARDIS may find it easier to enter and exit the Vortex away from large masses like a planet.
+Since mass affects the shape of space-time it is possible that a TARDIS may find it easier to enter and exit the Vortex away from large masses like a planet.
 During dematerialization it would shift itself slightly out of time - making it insubstantial and invisible.
 It would then lift-off to reach a safe distance from the nearest gravitational body.
 At this point it would enter the Vortex.
-Minor faults in the visual stabilization circuits would explain the numerous scenes of the TARDIS hanging or traveling through normal space.
+Minor faults in the visual stabilization circuits would explain the numerous scenes of the TARDIS hanging or travelling through normal space.
 The various scenes of the TARDIS flying up into the sky could be cases where it takes off or arrives in a visible (and sometimes tangible) form due to a malfunction of the visual stabilization circuit.
-Alternately the Vortex might look like space when the TARDIS is hanging in limbo (and thus not generating a wormhole tunnel).
+Alternatively the Vortex might look like space when the TARDIS is hanging in limbo (and thus not generating a wormhole tunnel).
 The handful of physical take off scenes could just mean that the Doctor chose to use Hover Mode to gain some distance from a specific interference field before he began the dematerialization process.

 Color Key